knative/docs/docs/admin/install/knative-with-operators.md

     === "Apache Kafka"

-        To configure Knative Eventing to install GitLab as the eventing source, apply the content of the Eventing CR as below:
+        To configure Knative Eventing to install Kafka as the eventing source, apply the content of the Eventing CR as below:
           ```bash
           cat <<-EOF | kubectl apply -f -
           apiVersion: operator.knative.dev/v1alpha1